Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

 # Building a TODO List App with Clojure + Datomic Pro - [Part 3]

-In [Part 2](../../part-2/todo-app/README.md) we completed the following:
+In [Part 2](../../part-2/todo-app/README.md), we completed the following:

 - Serve a website with Pedestal and Hiccup
 - Create a query to load the List and Items

-Part 3 is about CRUD, you will explore the t/transact API to create, update and delete entities (List, Items).
-These are the actions that we want to support.
+Part 3 is about CRUD.
+You will explore the _t/transact_ API to create, update and delete entities (such as List and Items).
+These are the actions that we want to support:

 - Create list
 - Delete list